 Routers (code 3) option,

-which usually contains the gateway for clients in the subnet to use.
+which usually contains the default gateway for clients to use.

 My situation required to distribute one additional static route for another